extendr/helloextendr/README.md

 This is a template package to demonstrate how to call Rust from R using the [extendr-api](https://crates.io/crates/extendr-api) crate.

+**Note:** This is currently working successfully on Linux and on macOS, but there may be some remaining issues on Windows.
+We hope to have this addressed shortly.

 # Installation

 Before you can install this package, you need to install a working Rust toolchain.